mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 To build our platforming foundation, we want to split up that monolithic file structure into easier-to-digest, isolated files called "modules."
 There are a lot of reasons go modular with your code.
 If used well, they help create portable & reusable chunks of code that are easier to think about.
 If you aren't familiar with modules, check out the [modules chapter](https://eloquentjavascript.net/10_modules.html) from _Eloquent JavaScript_ or [this overview](https://blog.cloud66.com/an-overview-of-es6-modules-in-javascript/).

-If you are using a modern browser (roughly anything late 2017 onward), you can use modules in your JS (without needing webpack, parcel, etc.) like this:
+If you are using a modern browser (roughly anything late 2017 onward), you can use modules in your project (without needing webpack, parcel, etc.) by adding the `type="module"` attribute in your HTML like this:

 ```html
 <script src="./js/index.js" type="module"></script>